Sinem5/robotics-simulations-journal/Week4/Week4.md

-## Week 4 Scipting Real Tine Segmentation for Isaac Sim
+## Week 4 Scripting Real-Time Segmentation in Isaac Sim

 I want to be as honest as possible this week.
 Unfortunately, I was unable to work as effectively as I had hoped; my output was below my expectations.
 I did make some mistakes, but I appreciate your patience as we move forward.